romeolibm/IXFTools/README.md

 The input files (.ixf and lobs) are in ../inst folders from the exec_test.sh folder

 # Known issues
-1. batch processing has troubles so please only use one file at the time conversion or info (scannig).
-If you need batch simply automate with a shell script.
-I'll fix this when I'll get the time.
-2. Please see the encoding warning at the top of this doc
+1. Please see the encoding warning at the top of this doc

 # Usage examples
 ## get help on accepted parameters